stefanasandei/cansat-firmware/README.md

-# Cansat Firmware
+# CanSat

-This is the firmare, of the Cansat of the team Lunateeks, for the 2023-2024 edition of the Romanian Cansat and Rocketry Competition.
+This is the source code for the CanSat of the team Lunateeks, for the 2023-2024 edition of the Romanian Cansat and Rocketry Competition.

 ## Usage